paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs

-\sectionmark{Following a wavefunction as it propagates} The basic idea of the present method is to efficiently truncate the high-dimensional Hilbert space to a smaller Hilbert space in a time-dependent manner.
+The basic idea of the present method is to efficiently truncate a high-dimensional underlying Hilbert space to a smaller Hilbert space in a time-dependent manner.
 This is similar to the rationale of MPS methods~\cite{Manmana2005,Paeckel2019}; however, unlike the SVD-based compression of MPS methods, the present method uses a different expansion-and-truncation technique to manage the effective Hilbert space.

-The core principles can be described as follows (illustrated in Fig.~\ref{fig:basic_idea}): In a finite-dimensional Hilbert space $\mathcal{H}$ spanned by a countable orthonormal basis $\mathfrak{B}$, assume our initial state vector $\ket{\psi}$ has non-zero basis coefficients $\psi_n = \braket{n}{\psi}$ for only a small number of basis states $\ket{n} \in \mathfrak{B}$.
-Then: \begin{enumerate} \item \emph{construct a Hilbert subspace}, called the \emph{effective Hilbert space} $\mathcal{H}_\text{eff}(t)$, of the entire $\mathcal{H}$; this Hilbert subspace should capture both the current state vector and \enquote{neighboring} basis states into which the state vector may evolve, \item then construct the Hamiltonian matrix acting on this Hilbert subspace and \emph{evolve} the state vector based on the Hamiltonian within the subspace (using $U = e^{-i H \delta t /\hbar}$), \item and finally, \emph{truncate} the resulting state vector so as to prevent a memory overflow in the following iteration, then repeat from step~\ref{special:step1}. \end{enumerate} The notion of a \enquote{neighboring} basis state defined generically in terms of the image of the Hamiltonian acting on the state at a time $t$, as explained below.
+The core principles can be described as follows (illustrated in Fig.~\ref{fig:basic_idea}): In a finite-dimensional Hilbert space $\mathcal{H}$ spanned by a countable orthonormal basis $\mathfrak{B}$, assume the initial state vector $\ket{\psi}$ has non-zero basis coefficients $\psi_n = \braket{n}{\psi}$ for only a small number of basis states $\ket{n} \in \mathfrak{B}$.
+Then: \begin{enumerate} \item \emph{construct a Hilbert subspace}, called the \emph{effective Hilbert space} $\mathcal{H}_\text{eff}(t)$, of the entire $\mathcal{H}$; this Hilbert subspace should capture both the current state vector and \enquote{neighboring} basis states into which the state vector may evolve, \item then construct the Hamiltonian matrix acting on this Hilbert subspace and \emph{evolve} the state vector based on the Hamiltonian within the subspace (using $U(\delta t) = e^{-i H \delta t /\hbar}$), \item and finally, \emph{truncate} the resulting state vector so as to prevent a memory overflow in the following iteration, then repeat from step~\ref{special:step1}. \end{enumerate} The notion of a \enquote{neighboring} basis state is defined generically in terms of the image of the Hamiltonian acting on the state at time $t$, as explained below.